Is there really nothing there?

 “What do you actually do in the desert?”

 – we often hear this question from our friends.
-It probably comes from a belief that “there is nothing there”, which many people share.
-Let us clear this up a little.
+It probably comes from a belief that “there is nothing there”.
+Let us share our perspective on this “nothingness”.

 There are things in the desert to discover which are not so obvious and often even not visible to the eye.